 Buyer personas — typically used in marketing

-Marketers use buyer personas to speak to the archetypal customers.
+According to Austin search engine optimization agency, marketers use buyer personas to speak to the archetypal customers.
 They are useful for crafting messaging and validating the product’s value proposition.
 There are many online resources and tools to help develop buyer personas.
 The important things to keep in mind are:

 - Consider starting with market segmentation research to establish key demographic characteristics of target buyers.